OT or PA: Which to Be?

 The big point that I want to drive home is that levels of reimbursement, and therefore salaries, may be drastically different in a decade.

-Broad changes to our healthcare system will likely play a role in these changes—and the future of healthcare, altogether, is uncertain.
+Broad changes to our healthcare system will likely play a role in these changes—and the future of healthcare overall is uncertain.

-Hypothetically, rehab services should gain traction with payers because they are non-invasive, cost-effective, and evidence-backed; for the most part, research is continuing to point to their efficacy.
+Hypothetically, rehab services should gain traction with payers because they are non-invasive, cost-effective, and evidence-backed; for the most part, research continues to support their efficacy.

-But, it is definitely beyond the scope of this article to project the future of either profession.
+But, it is definitely beyond the scope of this article to get too detailed about projections for the future of either profession.

 Is it worth it to transition from OT to PA?